 It can be a matter of personal preference, as well as compatibility with the occupation, employer and industry.
 In terms of “personality,” serif fonts tend to be perceived as more traditional, formal, mature and reliable, while sans serif fonts are commonly described as sleek, modern and clean.

 - Arial: Sort of like a Helvetica for the 21st century, Arial is a modern sans serif font popular for its legibility and clean lines.
+This one always makes the list of best fonts for cover letters.

 - Calibri: Another good sans serif option, Calibri is the current default font for Microsoft Word.